 What Is COVID-19?

-COVID-19 (coronavirus disease 2019) is a novel (new) coronavirus, one not previously found in humans, that caused a global pandemic in 2020.
+COVID-19 is a novel (new) coronavirus disease, not previously identified in humans, responsible for an outbreak of respiratory illness that became a global pandemic in 2020.
 COVID-19 is different from other coronaviruses that cause mild illness, such as the common cold.

 What Are Symptoms of COVID-19?

-Early symptoms of COVID-19 (coronavirus disease 2019) appear about 2 to 14 days after exposure and include:
+The most common symptoms of COVID-19 appear about 2 to 14 days after exposure and include:

 - Difficulty breathing